burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 6. Processing the program code by the preprocessor.
 The preprocessor can be built-in into the compiler, or it can be an independent program.
 For details about available preprocessor language directives, please read [2, p.43] or documentation for any de-facto standard toolchain like [GCC](https://gcc.gnu.org/onlinedocs/cpp/Macros.html#Macros).

 The output of preprocessing of the source file is named as *preprocessed source* and if this stage is presented separately during compilation the output file typically has the extension `*.i`.
-For example, obtaining such a source file from [clang](https://clang.llvm.org/get_started.html) can be achieved via `clang -E` and similar for [gcc](https://gcc.gnu.org/onlinedocs/gcc/index.html#Top).
+Obtaining such a source file can also be done separately.
+For [clang](https://clang.llvm.org/get_started.html) it can be achieved via `clang -E` and similar for [gcc](https://gcc.gnu.org/onlinedocs/gcc/index.html#Top) and via `/P` for [MSVC](https://learn.microsoft.com/en-us/cpp/build/reference/compiler-options-listed-alphabetically?view=msvc-170).
 After the initial textual phase and C preprocessor phase, the next phase for compilation is Lexical Analysis.

 ### Lexical Analysis